When someone else caused your injury, you’ll have to prove negligence before the insurance company will pay your claim. Here’s what you need to know.

-Negligent conduct falls short of what a reasonable person would do to protect another person from foreseeable risk of harm.
-In personal injury cases, the legal definition of negligence states that someone can be held liable for injuries and property damage, if their conduct falls short of reasonable standards.
+In legal terms, negligence is conduct that falls short of what a reasonable person would do to protect another person from a foreseeable risk of harm.

 What is reasonable conduct?

 To determine whether conduct is reasonable or not, you must examine the circumstances that led to an injury, then decide what a reasonable person would have done under those same circumstances.